Atri-Labs/framework-docs/docs/actions-panel.md

 Below is an example of how we may use event data in the backend and make changes to the application.

 ```
-# Display Success in textbox if button was clicked
+# Display Success in textbox if button is clicked
 if at.Button1.onClick:
     at.TextBox1.custom.text = "Success"
 ```